Consensys/EthOn/EthOn_glossary.md

 The Keccak 256-bit hash of the root node of the trie structure populated with each transaction in the transactions list portion of the Block.
 ### triggersMsg
 Relates a Message that was direct to a Contract Account to the Contract Messages that result from the call to the Contract Account.
 The chain of triggersMsg relations represents a call graph.
+### txGasLimit
+A scalar value equal to the maximum amount of gas that should be used in executing this transaction.
+This is paid up-front, before any computation is done and may not be increased later.
+### txGasPrice
+A scalar value equal to the number of Wei to be paid per unit of gas for all computation costs incurred as a result of the execution of this Transaction.
 ### txLogsBloom
 Relates a Transaction Receipt to the Bloom filter of its Log Entries.
+### txNonce
+A scalar value equal to the number of transactions sent by the sender.
+### txR
+The values txV, txR and txS correspond to the signature of the transaction and are used to determine the sender of the transaction.
+The txR value is a Byte array of length 32.
+### txS
+The values txV, txR and txS correspond to the signature of the transaction and are used to determine the sender of the transaction.
+The value txS is a byte array of length 32.
+### txV
+The values txV, txR and txS correspond to the signature of the transaction and are used to determine the sender of the transaction.
+The value txV is aecovery id, a 1 byte value specifying the sign and finiteness of the curve point.
+This value is in the range of [27,30], however we declare the upper to possibilities, representing infinite values, invalid.
 ## U
 ## V
 ### ValueContractMsg